sairidoukoukai/oudia/docs/OuDiaSpecification.en.md

 - `required`: Indicates that the field must be present in the node.
 Missing required fields will likely cause the file to be invalid or fail parsing.
 - `optional`: Optional value that can be omitted if not applicable.
 If omitted, the parser will likely apply a default value or handle it gracefully.
 - `repeatable`: Indicates that the field or node can appear multiple times within the same parent node.
 These fields can store multiple values or instances of the same data type.
+- `deprecated`: Indicates that the value may be or has already abandonded by later versions.

 #### Data Types